Nzanzu-Lwanzo/Nzanzu-Lwanzo/README.md

 # 👋 Hi there, I'm **Nzanzu Lwanzo** !

 I'm a web developer and novelist based in the DRC.
-I am skilled in Python and JavaScript, and major libraries and frameworks around them (Django, React, Next, Fast API, NestJs, etc.).
+I am skilled in Python and JavaScript.
 Interested in Open Source and DevOps.
-ALWAYS LEARNING!

 ---